-The following statement is provided to enable readers of the annual report and accounts of the college to obtain a better understanding of its governance and legal structure.
-This statement covers the period from 1 August 2021 to 31 July 2022 and up to the date of approval of the annual report and financial statements.
+The following statement is provided to enable readers of the annual report and accounts of the College to obtain a better understanding of its governance and legal structure.
+This statement covers the period from 1 August 2022 to 31 July 2023 and up to the date of approval of the annual report and financial statements.

-The college endeavours to conduct its business:
+The College endeavours to conduct its business:

-- 1. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - 2. in accordance with the UK Charity Governance Code ("the Code") ") insofar as it is applicable to the further education sector.
+- 1. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - 2. in accordance with the UK Charity Governance Code ("the Code") insofar as it is applicable to the further education sector.

-In the opinion of the Governors, the College complies with all the provisions of the Code, which it adopted in March 2022.
-This opinion is based on an internal compliance review reported to the board on 8 November 2022.
-The College is committed to exhibiting best practice in all aspects of corporate governance and has adopted, and has adopted the AoC Senior Postholders' Remuneration Code.
+In the opinion of the Governors, the College complies with all the provisions of the Code, which it adopted in March 2022, and has complied throughout the year.
+This opinion is based on an internal compliance review reported to the board on 7 November 2023.
+The College is committed to exhibiting best practice in all aspects of corporate governance and has adopted the AoC Senior Post holders' Remuneration Code.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-The College has not adopted the UK Corporate Governance Code 2018, but the Corporation has due regard to its principles and guidance.
+The College has not adopted the UK Corporate Governance Code 2018, but the corporation has due regard to its principles and guidance.